joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets a team

+## get-outside-collaborators-added-to-repository.sh

+Get outside collaborators added to a repository

 ## get-package-download-url.sh

 Gets a the dynamic package download URL for a given package type, name, and version.